7 BODYBUILDING SLEEP TIPS FOR BETTER REST AND RECOVERY

 If you have some late-night work to finish or need to tackle some other type of “mind stimulating” activity, work on it at a desk, table, on the couch or anywhere else you can.
 Don’t, however, merge your sleeping space and working space into the same area.

 When you crawl into your bed, you want your body to associate that environment with rest, relaxation and pleasure rather than stress and problem-solving.
+Having the best mattress will also help you ti improve your sleep and your mind and body’s association of your sleeping location.

 Bodybuilding Sleep Tip #3